noahehall/theBookOfNoah/0current/aws/0storage.md

   - AWS IAM: provide access to specific users in your account
   - bucket policies

-## ebs volumes
+## ebs

-- elastic block storre
+- elastic block storage
-  - block level storage volumes for use with ec2 instances
+  - block level storage volumes directly attached to an ec2 instance
+    - its like adding an extra harddrive to your laptop
   - raw unformated storage volumes (i.e. no file system)
   - ec2 can have multiple volumes, but only one volume can be attached to one instance
     - many to one
     - volume & instance must be in the same AZ
   - can persist beyond the life of the ec2

-### considerations
+### ebs considerations

 - size
 - volume type
 - IOPS
 - throughput
 - encryption
+- snapshots
+  - useful for creating AMIs

+## efs elastic file system

+- networked file system for linux machines
+- enables thousands of EC2 instances can concurrently accesss the same file system

+## amazon FSx

+- networked file system for windows machines/high performance workloads with using the luster filer system

+-